-1) Short history/overview of the focal firm, its strategy, and its management practices, including the influence of its home country's political, economic and social institutions;

-- 2) Short history / overview of the economic, political, legal or social context in the focal country and the focal firm's perceptions of their likely evolution over time, as it pertains to the evolution of the focal firm's strategy and management practices; - 3) Industry analysis, both (potentially) globally and in the focal national market; - 4) Management challenges, including (but not limited to) organizational design, structure, and processes; culture, i.e., how the firm's culture deals with differences in national culture that affect its activities; and HR practices related to rewards, skills/talent, hiring and retention, job design, supervision and performance appraisal; - 5) (Prospective or actual) global strategy (i.e., aggregation, adaptation or arbitrage) of the firm in the focal market differentiating by product or function as appropriate, and including mode of entry and sequence of entry by which the firm entered the focal market where appropriate; - 6) Impact of different national employment laws, policies, institutions, and norms on the focal firm when (or if) it operates in different counties; - 7) What is the nature of the competitive forces within the industry currently and how are these dynamics likely to change in the near and medium term? - 8) How is this firm positioned with respect to its industry competitors?
+- 1) Short history/overview of the focal firm, its strategy, and its management practices, including the influence of its home country's political, economic and social institutions; - 2) Short history / overview of the economic, political, legal or social context in the focal country and the focal firm's perceptions of their likely evolution over time, as it pertains to the evolution of the focal firm's strategy and management practices; - 3) Industry analysis, both (potentially) globally and in the focal national market; - 4) Management challenges, including (but not limited to) organizational design, structure, and processes; culture, i.e., how the firm's culture deals with differences in national culture that affect its activities; and HR practices related to rewards, skills/talent, hiring and retention, job design, supervision and performance appraisal; - 5) (Prospective or actual) global strategy (e.g. ADDING framework) of the firm in the focal market, including mode and sequence of entry; - 6) Impact of different national laws, policies, institutions, and norms on the focal firm when (or if) it operates in different counties (i.e. CAGE framework); - 7) What is the nature of the competitive forces within the industry currently and how are these dynamics likely to change in the near and medium term? - 8) How is this firm positioned with respect to its industry competitors?
 Note that this analysis should include both external (i.e. execution of the strategy vis-à-vis customers) and internal (i.e. organizational practices that develop capabilities underlying the strategy) activities.
-Do these activities reinforce each other, per the concept of an activity system? - 9) National positioning analysis How does the focal country position itself to attract firms and investment, from within and outside national borders?
-Why did the focal firm choose to locate in this particular country?
+Do these activities reinforce each other, per the concept of an activity system? - 9) If relevant, how does the focal country or location position itself to attract firms and investment, from within and outside national borders?
+Why did the focal firm choose to locate in this particular place (if the firm is a startup, why are its headquarters in that location)?
 What location choices are competitors making? - 10) Overall assessment of this firm's competitive advantage its sources, distinctiveness, imitability, and the sustainability of its competitive position.